Commonwealth College (Arkansas): History and approach

 In 1936, Lucien Koch stepped down as the school's director, and left Commonwealth College.

 In August 1937, John Markey became educational director, while wife Dorothy Markey (Myra Page) taught English writing.
 Eleanor Roosevelt visited during their year there.

 Christian socialist the Reverend Claude C. Williams, "the preaching hillbilly," then served as director from 1937 until 1940.
 During this period, several people identified with Commonwealth were actively involved with the Congress of Industrial Organizations (CIO).
 Education for racial tolerance was a key element of this campaign and Commonwealth developed theater and puppet programs for this purpose.

 In response to Commonwealth's higher profile, right-wing pastors and legislators in Arkansas began targeting the school.
 A magazine article alleging ties with the Soviet Union, as well as a proposed state bill targeting the school with sedition, led to nationwide scrutiny of the school.
 In response, the STFU and the American Fund for Public Service launched a reluctant defense of Commonwealth College, although simultaneously attempting to persuade the school to become less radical.
 This led many of the school's students to become disillusioned with H. L. Mitchell and the STFU, and in 1938, a group of them attempted to write to the Communist Party to persuade them to provide material support to communist students.
 As a result, the STFU cut all ties with Commonwealth College.
 In 1938, the House Un-American Activities Committee was re-formed, and began targeting the American Civil Liberties Union, deeply impacting their ability to support Commonwealth.

-From late 1938 to 1940, the school was hit with a series of financial setbacks, such as a fire which destroyed park of the school's campus, a declining student body, the departure of Claude C. Williams, and a series of fines imposed by the local government for charges such as failing to fly the American flag, for displaying a hammer and sickle, and for “anarchy”.
+From late 1938 to 1940, the school was hit with a series of financial setbacks, such as a fire which destroyed part of the school's campus, a declining student body, the departure of Claude C. Williams, and a series of fines imposed by the local government for charges such as failing to fly the American flag, for displaying a hammer and sickle, and for “anarchy”.

 Weakened ties with traditional supporters and shaky finances led to proposals for merger with the Highlander Folk School or the operation of a drama center affiliated with the New Theatre League of New York City.
 However, these plans were thwarted by influential right-wing figures, legislators, and the American Legion.
 Ultimately the property was sold at a Polk County auction to satisfy fines levied against the institution.
-Material from the college's library deemed radical was confiscated, while other literature was donated to other local instutitions.
+Material from the college's library deemed radical was confiscated, while other literature was donated to other local institutions.